Gustatory rhinitis is the medical term for a runny nose while you eat. Certain foods, especially hot and spicy ones, are known triggers.

 If your doctor excludes all other causes for your runny nose, they’ll make a diagnosis of nonallergic rhinitis.

 The best method for treating your runny nose will depend on the cause.
-Most symptoms can be alleviated by avoiding triggers and using over-the-counter medications.
+Avoiding triggers and using over-the-counter (OTC) medications can help alleviate most symptoms.

 If the cause is allergic rhinitis

-Allergic rhinitis can be treated with many over-the-counter allergy medications, including:
+Allergic rhinitis can be treated with many OTC allergy medications and remedies, including:

 If the cause is mixed rhinitis